-The Old Town fixed facility is Maine's most northern fixed site in Maine.
-Currently inspectors need to screen each trucks manually to include a high volume of southbound Canadian carriers.
+The Pittsfield fixed facility is Maine's most northern fixed site northbound on I95.
+Currently inspectors need to screen each trucks manually to include a high volume of northbound Canadian carriers.
 This is a difficult task and a time consuming one.
-Maine has received an IDT grant for 2021 to upgrade this site to include DOT/plate readers along with WIMS and a new tire anomaly system.
+Maine has received an IDT grant for 2023 to upgrade this site to include DOT/plate readers along with WIMS and a new tire anomaly system.

-Projected Goals for FY 2023 - 2025:

-Enter performance goal.
+Projected Goals for FY 2023 - 2025: Enter performance goal.

-To have the new new hardware installed by FY22 and to compare screening volumes from pervious years.
+To have the new hardware installed by FY24 and to compare screening volumes from pervious years.
 We will also do strict comparisons to OOS catch rates for that site along with OOS rates in general from previous years.